voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 Storing field metadata
 ----------------------

-You can store metadata such as descriptions on the :ref:`fields <using-fields>` of your dataset.
+You can store metadata such as descriptions and other info on the :ref:`fields <using-fields>` of your dataset.

 One approach is to manually declare the field with :meth:`add_sample_field() <fiftyone.core.dataset.Dataset.add_sample_field>`